 What Is a Sales Strategy?

 A sales strategy is a detailed plan outlining sales tactics and processes that a sales organisation can use to achieve company goals and lead with a competitive advantage.
-The strategy informs your sellers on how to position your organisation and its products or services to engage buyers in a meaningful way, further converting qualified leads into actual customers.
+The strategy informs your sellers on how to position your organisation and its products or services to engage buyers in a meaningful way, further converting qualified leads into new customers.

 Any small business or organisation can succeed or fail based on its sales strategy, so you’ll want to revisit yours constantly, while still leaving room for evolution based on new market trends, newly surfaced company objectives, and/or shifting prospective customer needs.